 - (1) Represents the possible cash bonus granted under our 1996 Equity Incentive Plan that could be earned by achieving defined performance goals.
-Threshold amount assumes minimum attainment of both EBITDA and revenue levels to receive payment. - (2) These awards constitute possible shares of our Class A Common Stock issuable upon achievement of defined performance goals under our 1996 Equity Incentive Plan.
+Threshold amount assumes minimum attainment of both EBITDA and revenue levels to receive payment. - (2) These awards constitute LTIP Units that may vest upon achievement of defined performance goals under our 1996 Equity Incentive Plan.
 Threshold amount assumes minimum attainment of both EBITDA and revenue levels to receive payment. - (3) Reflects the aggregate grant date fair value in accordance with ASC Topic 718 assuming the probable outcome of achievement, which for performance stock awards on the grant date was expected to be 100% of the target equity incentive award amount, rather than the value of the actual award earned on the date when issued to the officer.
-For the assumptions underlying the valuation of these awards see Note 15 to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, filed with the SEC on February 25, 2022.
+For the assumptions underlying the valuation of these awards see Note 15 to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, filed with the SEC on February 24, 2023.

-Outstanding Equity Awards at Fiscal Year-End 2021
+Outstanding Equity Awards at Fiscal Year-End 2022